ZachParent/mai-intro-to-machine-learning/work2/README.md

 * Friedman is suitable for our case.
   * Compares the mean ranks of the models (not the accuracies themselves)
   * Explain with an excerpt from the slides
-* Then we compute the post-hoc test
+* Then we compute the post-hoc test/
   * Nemenyi is used for pairwise comparisons.
   * Explain with an excerpt from the slides
   * When ranking, it's important to ensure that ties are treated as 2.5, 2.5, insteado of 2, 3, e.g.